payal3augustghusalikar/vue3-vite-vuetify3/README.md

-# vue3-vite-vuetify3
+# Vue 3 + Vite
-This is test repository
+This is test project

+1. In terminal
+    npm install
+    npm run dev